Women in Tech Awards 2021 Finalist: Nour Rteil

 At Techbuyer we are big advocates for training and personal development.
 Those in our team don’t necessarily stay within the same role or even the same department.
 If they show an interest, particularly in the technical side of our business, we encourage their personal growth into this area.
 We have had members of the marketing and sales team take a technical interest and change the direction of their career.

 Making a move into the technical industry doesn’t have to start in the primary stages of your career and this interest can be found at any stage.
-At Techbuyer we encourage specialization into your specific interests.
-If this sounds like a place where you could grow and develop as a professional individual check out our careers page or send your CV to email@example.com.
+At Techbuyer we encourage specialisation into your specific interests.
+If this sounds like a place where you could grow and develop as a professional individual check out our careers page or send your CV to firstname.lastname@example.org.